Specialist knowledge or a science/languages background may be required for some opportunities.

 Commissioning editors are typically employed by publishing houses and academic publishers.
 Many jobs receive little advertising and, as a result, those that are advertised attract intense competition.
 Networking, job shadowing and speculative applications are essential.
 Part-time and temporary jobs can often lead to permanent work.

-Vacancies are advertised in newspapers and publications such as The Bookseller and Print Week.
+Vacancies are advertised in websites and publications such as The Bookseller and Print Week.
 Recruitment agencies also advertise opportunities.

 Although you don’t technically need a degree to become a commissioning editor, it will be helpful in your application and career path; entry into the profession without a degree is unusual.